Deakin University Archives

 The University Archives provides services which make those records accessible to the University community, to researchers and to the general public.

-Records of antecedent institutions held by the Archives include those of: (if list too much info. use link to family tree instead).
+Records of antecedent institutions held by the Archives include those of:

 - Warrnambool Institute of Advanced Education